 Shona Kambarami was Editor-in-Chief of The New Context in 2016-2017.
-She is a lover of red wine, conversation and pho.
+She is a lover of red wine, conversation, and pho.
 She’s a third culture ‘global citizen’ – A Zimbabwean/Australian who currently lives in New York.
-She is a biomedical scientist, an obstetrician/gyanecologist and a budding scholar of international relations, primarily concerned with migration, health, and womanhood in all its forms, particularly for African women.
-Shona is also the Media and Culture concentration assistant and communications co-ordinator for the SGPIA program at The New School.
+She is a biomedical scientist, an obstetrician/gynecologist and a budding scholar of international relations, primarily concerned with migration, health, and womanhood in all its forms, particularly for African women.
+Shona is also the Media and Culture concentration assistant and communications coordinator for the SGPIA program at The New School.

 Shadi Garman was Editor-in-Chief of The New Context for 2015-2016.
 Shadi was born in Iran, raised in the greater Seattle area, and is now happily residing in Harlem.
-Shadi studies media and culture at The New School’s GPIA program.
+Shadi studied media and culture at The New School’s Graduate Programs in International Affairs.
 She is also a portrait and lifestyle photographer.
-Her work experience focuses on social media, her hobbies include traveling and watching Netflix marathons.
+Her work experience focuses on social media; her hobbies include traveling and watching Netflix marathons.
 Connect with Shadi on Instagram here.

-Ardra Manasi is pursuing her Master’s in International Affairs at the New School.
+Ardra Manasi pursued her Master’s in International Affairs at the New School.
 Previously, she completed her Master’s in Development Studies from Indian Institute of Technology (IIT) Madras, India.
-She has worked with “AID India” (an educational NGO based in Tamil Nadu, India), with UN Women on a consultation project and currently works for India China Institute (ICI) at the New School.
-She is also currently involved with a research project on ‘Innovation Ecosystem’ at the Office of Information and Communication Technology (OICT) within the UN Secretariat.
+Ardra has worked with “AID India” (an educational NGO based in Tamil Nadu, India), with UN Women on a consultation project, and for India China Institute (ICI) at the New School.
+She was also involved with a research project on ‘Innovation Ecosystem’ at the Office of Information and Communication Technology (OICT) within the UN Secretariat.
 Apart from this, Ardra holds poetry and dance close to heart and she is a published poet and a trained dancer.
 On Twitter, she is @ArdraManasi.

 Kristina Hamil attended Elmira College where she completed a BA Degree in Biology and Environmental Studies, with a specialization in the Natural Sciences.
-She is finalizing her second year at the New School’s International Affairs Program with a concentration in Governance and Rights, currently drafting a thesis that documents whether alternative dispute resolution techniques (arbitration and mediation) ameliorate the resource curse, and foster economic and social progress in various jurisdictions.
+She completed the New School’s International Affairs Program with a concentration in Governance and Rights and wrote a thesis that documents whether alternative dispute resolution techniques (arbitration and mediation) ameliorate the resource curse, and foster economic and social progress in various jurisdictions.
 Through the UNSS program, Kristina has gained an interest in security issues, and hopes to pursue an advanced degree in Security Studies.

-Renata Bolotova is currently receiving her undergraduate degree on Global Studies with a minor in Chinese Studies at the Eugene Lang College.
+Renata Bolotova is received her undergraduate degree in Global Studies with a minor in Chinese Studies at the Eugene Lang College.
 Her area of interest is economic development and environmental sustainability with a specific focus on water infrastructure and water management.
 In 2013, she successfully completed Summer School of Multilateral Diplomacy at the United Nation Institute Of Training and Research, where she published a work titled Access to Clean Water and Sanitation is the Key to Success of the Millennium Development Goals-2015 in Africa.
-Over the past year, she completed a year-long internship with hydropower energy company and is currently interning with New-York based consultancy, Economic Transformation Group (ETG).
+Over the past year, she fulfilled a year-long internship with a hydropower energy company and is currently interning with New-York based consultancy, Economic Transformation Group (ETG).

-Jessica Durovy is a second year GPIA student pursuing a dual concentration in Conflict & Security and Governance & Rights.
-She is currently working on refugee resettlement project for the International Rescue Committee, originating from her studies in the UNSS program.
+Jessica Durovy pursued a dual concentration in Conflict & Security and Governance & Rights at The New School’s Graduate Programs in International Affairs.
+She worked on a refugee resettlement project for the International Rescue Committee, originating from her studies in the UNSS program.
 She has lived abroad as a teacher for Peace Corps Azerbaijan in addition to working privately in South Korea.
 As a result of her time in Azerbaijan, she has chosen to regionally focus her studies on Azerbaijan and its relationship with the other states the Caucuses region.

 Sebahate Shala completed a BA in Political Science and Journalism in her country of origin, Kosovo.
-She is finalizing her second year at The New School’s Studley Graduate Program in International Affairs with a concentration in Conflict and Security.
-She is currently drafting her final project on the recent exodus of Kosovo Albanians to Europe, as well as holding internship in the Albania Mission to the United Nations.
+She finished her degree at The New School’s Studley Graduate Program in International Affairs with a concentration in Conflict and Security, where her final project focused on the exodus of Kosovo Albanians to Europe.
 From the UNSS program, Sebahate has gained an interest in security issues, particularly with a focus on the conflicts in the Middle East, and hopes to extend her research works after completing the degree.
-Her previous experience includes works as a journalist in printed media and news agencies.
+Her previous experience includes works as a journalist in printed media and news agencies, as well as an internship in the Albania Mission to the United Nations.

 Alex Kneib is a recent graduate of Loyola University New Orleans.
 His area of interest is in US-Iran foreign policy and world order.
-Last spring, he published a work titled Iran and the International Community in the Journal of Politics and International Affairs at Ohio State University, and completed his undergraduate thesis on the progression of US-Iranian foreign policy.
-This past summer he completed the UNSS program and is currently interning with the National Iranian American Council in Washington, D.C.
+In Spring of 2015, he published a work titled Nuclear Iran and the International Community in the Journal of Politics and International Affairs at Ohio State University and completed his undergraduate thesis on the progression of US-Iranian foreign policy.
+He completed the UNSS program in Summer 2016 and has since then interned with the National Iranian American Council in Washington, D.C.

-Ankit Kanhere is an international student from India, in his senior year at Eugene Lang College within the New School, majoring in Economics with politics and capitalism studies as minors.
+Ankit Kanhere is an international student from India who studied Economics with politics and capitalism studies as minors at Eugene Lang College.
 He has been following the Greek crisis for over a year, during which time he attended various lectures by guest speakers and professors at the New School to broaden and deepen his exposure to the issue.
-He choose to write about this topic based on its relevance to interstate relations within the Eurozone, as well as how it relates to understanding the economic sovereignty of a nation.
+He focused his work on the Greek crisis based on its relevance to interstate relations within the Eurozone, as well as how it relates to understanding the economic sovereignty of a nation.

-Andrew Bedsole is a long time resident of New York State and is entering his last semester in the GPIA program.
-He did is undergraduate work at York College of Pennsylvania.
+Andrew Bedsole is a long time resident of New York State.
+He is a graduate of SGPIA and holds a bachelor’s degree from York College of Pennsylvania.
 Although he focuses on human rights issues, Andrew has a wide variety of interest ranging from American politics, film and television, and a variety of different cultures particularly those on the Asian continent.

-Hadley Cooper is pursuing her MS in Nonprofit Management at the New School.
+Hadley Cooper pursued her MS in Nonprofit Management at the New School.
 Her past experiences include working with migrants in Thailand and Burma in efforts to improve the status of women and education.
-Prior to pursuing her studies, she took the opportunity to travel and volunteer in Austral-Asia, North Africa, Central, and South America.
-Her favorite place to be is the Museum of Modern Art, or a beach where she has never been before.
+Prior to beginning her studies, she took the opportunity to travel and volunteer in Austral-Asia, North Africa, Central, and South America.
+Her favorite place to be is the Museum of Modern Art or a beach where she has never been before.